I Make Olive Oil

 ‘On account of its high dietetic value, olive oil is adulterated enormously, the commonest adulteration being cotton-seed oil, which is frequently entirely substituted for it.
 Other oils used for this purpose are sesame, rape, poppy archis and lard oils!
 The detection of certain of these substitutes is not particularly difficult when they are present in considerable quality, but the ingenuity of the adulterator is directed chiefly to the addition of a small quantity of a mixture of oils which have the effect of naturalizing each other so that detection of the fraud becomes a matter of great delicacy which can only be successfully undertaken by an expert oil chemist’.

-Great Grandfather Daniel Smith and his daughter Flora outside the family bakery
+Great Grandfather Daniel Smith and his daughter Flora outside the family bakery in about 1904.

 The Modern Baker’ inherited from my Great Grandfather Baker Daniel Smith, 1863 -1933, of Gloucester

 In recent years Italy’s micro producers - including our very own Nudo producers - have done much to try and rectify the image of not just the Taggiasca olive but the reputation of the olive business across Italy.